chilli-axe/mpc-autofill/desktop-tool/docs/Desktop-Tool.wiki.addendum.md

 - `--browser-profile-name`
   - Select the profile directory inside the user data folder (default: `Default`).

-- `--dtc-custom-stealth`
-  - Optional extra stealth JavaScript for DriveThruCards.
-  - Use only as a last resort if default automation gets stuck around Cloudflare/login checks.
-  - Disabled by default because it can increase bot-detection risk on some runs.

 ### Logging Flag (add subsection if missing)

 - `--log-level`